-- Adequate ventilation for cooling. - Space for servicing and repair. - Protection from direct exposure to water or to a condensation-prone environment. - Protection from road debris or material that could impact or deposit on unit and reduce thermal fin cooling.
+- Adequate ventilation for cooling - Space for servicing and repair - Protection from direct exposure to water or to a condensation-prone environment - Protection from road debris or material that could impact or deposit on unit and reduce thermal fin cooling

-Protection from high-voltage or high-current devices, or devices which produce electromagnetic interference in excess of levels defined in SAE J1113-13 (ESD), SAE J1113-21 (Radiated RF Immunity), and SAE J1113-11 (EOS Tests).
+Protection from high-voltage or high-current devices, or devices which produce electromagnetic interference in excess of levels defined in Environmental Capabilities section of this manual.

-• The SECM70 may be mounted on-engine, but this is not preferred due to the harsh vibration and thermal environment of an on-engine mount.
-If the control must be engine-mounted, the location must be approved by Woodward, and the customer may be required to test each application.

-The vibration isolators provided with the units must be used independent of mounting location.
+- The SECM70 may be mounted on-engine, but this is not preferred due to the harsh vibration and thermal environment of an on-engine mount.
+If the control must be engine-mounted, the location must be approved by Woodward, and the customer may be required to test each application. - The vibration isolators provided with the units must be used independent of mounting location.
 The isolators must be inspected for wear at least once per year.
 For on-engine mounting, Woodward recommends replacing the vibration isolators once a year or sooner if wear is observed.

 Select a location on or near the engine that will provide an operating temperature range in accordance to the Environmental Specifications listed in this manual.
-Refer to manual 26784, SECM70 Installation, for more details on mounting location, orientation and mating connectors.
+Refer to manual 26784, SECM70 Installation, for more details on mounting location, orientation, and mating connectors.